Régiment Blindé de Fusiliers-Marins: Distinctions

 The RBFM was not a unit of the Free French Forces nor was it part of the Free French Naval Forces, accordingly, their members couldn't wear the insignia of the Free French.

 The Régiment Blindé de Fusiliers-Marins was decorated with the fourragère de la Légion d'Honneur des Fusiliers Marins de Dixmude, awarded in May 1944.

 Reconstitution

-Dissolved, the regiment was reconstituted as a Marine Amphibious Regiment in the French Far East Expeditionary Corps.
+In 1945, the Far Eastern Marine Brigade (BMEO) was created with personnel from the RBFM and the 1er RFM, and was part of the French Far East Expeditionary Corps.
+The Marine Brigade formed riverine brigades (flottilles fluviales) in 1945–1946.
+They became the Dinassaut, which were created by General Leclerc in 1947 in order to replace the flottilles fluviales created by Jaubert, and operated in Tonkin and Cochinchina from 1947 to 1954.
+In 1956, with operational cadres serving in Algeria, the Demi-Brigade of Fusiliers Marins (DBFM) was created to play a leading role in securing the borders between Algeria and Morocco until 1962.
+This demi-brigade was under the command of Vessel Commander (CV) Ponchardier.